-1. Have the option to modify or add related performance measures, goals, reports, and targets to meet its program goals as agreed upon by both parties in writing.
+1. Have the option to modify or add related performance measures, goals, and targets to meet its program goals as agreed upon by both parties in writing.
 County will provide at least two weeks advance written notice unless County has an urgent need programmatic need for expedited information.
-County may track additional measures using Clarity.